Black Matrilineage, Photography, and Representation: Another Way of Knowing by co-editors Lesly Deschler Canossi and Zoraida Lopez-Diago of the...

 Bill Clinton (ex-American President) blamed Goldin for inventing and glamourizing “heroin chic”.
 It was a 1980s fashion for super-skinny models, with grunge clothing, blank faces, pale skin, and stringy hair.
 But Goldin strongly refutes this – she was horrified by the use of this imagery in fashion photography.
 She herself had been pulled in by the sheen of glamour and coolness associated with drug use, but her experiences showed that it could be a cruel and destructive world.

 Photographer Diane Arbus was her contemporary, but Goldin did not like Arbus’ photographs of transvestites.
-She felt that Arbus was taking a voyeuristic, controlling approach, rather than settling in and letting the subjects set the tone and pace.
+She felt that Arbus was taking a voyeuristic, controlling approach, rather than settling in and letting the models set the tone and pace.
 Goldin saw transvestites as a third gender, to be celebrated and respected, long before such ideas came into popular culture.
 Goldin was completely immersed in this community and has said she was in love with a drag queen herself.
 “This is my history, my family”, she claimed.

 Having left home so young, drifting on the outskirts of society, Goldin had found herself in a counter-culture world of drugs, alcohol, and sex.
-She says that she had a romantic notion of being a junkie.
+She says that she had a romantic notion of being an addict.
 Part of her reason for photographing everything around her was to remember it, to know what had happened, as the drugs and alcohol impaired her memory.
 She later sought rehabilitation, which was a long and challenging journey.

 Never averse to controversy, Goldin is the founder member of PAIN (Prescription Addiction Intervention Now).
 She has taken on big business in her fight against opioid addiction.
 After a wrist injury in 2014, Goldin was prescribed Oxycontin, a legal painkiller to which she became addicted.
 Purdue Pharma, the company that has made billions of dollars from the drug, was owned by the Sackler family – known mostly for their extravagant financial contributions to the arts.
 Investigations have shown that the Sackler family and Purdue Pharma knew about the addictive qualities of Oxycontin, and also knew it was being traded as a street drug, but did not take any action.